WassimAlkhalil/Vessel-Travel-Time-Prediction/README.md

     ```
 2. **Run the Docker Container**: This step runs the Docker container using the built image, exposing the application on port 8050.
     ```sh
-    docker run -d -p 8050:8050 --name ship-voyages-container ship-voyages-app
+    docker run --name ship-voyages-container ship-voyages-app
     ```
-After running these commands, the application will be accessible at `http://localhost:8050`. in your web browser.
+Note Extend you storage to avoid memory allocation issue.
+For example, to extend the memory to 4GB, use the following command:

+    docker run --name ship-voyages-container -m 4g ship-voyages-app

 ## Continuous Integration (CI)
 The CI pipeline automates the setup, testing, and deployment processes.
 It performs the following steps: